MUSEUM MIXTAPE VOL. 1

 (DIRTY SOUTH EDITION)

-Museum Mixtape is an album and a series of videos in which amateur rappers perform freestyle rhymes as guided tours for museums in the southeast United States.
+Museum Mixtape is an album and a series of videos in which up-and-coming rappers perform freestyle rhymes as guided tours for museums in the southeast United States.

 Timeline and Budget